Tag: digitizing

 Color Negatives Are the Most Complex Media Type

+A Camera-Digitizing And Archiving Introduction For Novices.
 A formal vintage image of soldier, wife and daughter

 Color negatives are the most complex media type, as they stay negative images in digital capture.
 These color negatives also have an orange cast.
 This was fine for classic and vintage processing labs.
 Still, it plays havoc with the digital editing process.
 Fear not!
 There are applications like FilmLab Desktop and Negative Lab Pro to quickly resolve these issues for you.
 These tools enhance the quality of your images.
 They simplify the workflow.
 This lets you focus on creativity rather than technical challenges.
 With the right software, transforming those negatives into stunning digital images becomes a straightforward and enjoyable task.
 I always capture all media types using my camera’s RAW mode.

-Which Side Faces The Camera?
+Which Side Of The Film Faces The Camera?

 Another important thing to know when capturing film is which side faces the camera during capture.
 This applies whether it be color, black & white film, or positive transparencies.
 Most experts agree that the flat emulsion side should face the camera.
 This is because that is where the focus plane was when the original image was taken.